Easy Peach Galette

-Galettes are the perfect dessert to make with fresh fruit.
-Their rustic appearance is forgiving while the filling always provides good flavor.
-This easy peach galette is my favorite for summer.
+All you need is one hour and seven ingredients to make this easy peach galette.
+This dessert is one of my favorites for summer.
 The baked peaches have a light cinnamon sugar coating and the pastry dough is perfectly buttery and flakey.
-It tastes delicious when served warm with vanilla ice cream.

 - Prepare peach filling: Cut the peaches into slices and place them in a bowl with the sugar, cornstarch, cinnamon and salt.
 Toss with your hands to combine.

-- Assemble galette: Remove pastry dough from the refrigerator.
+- Assemble galette: Remove pastry dough from the refrigerator and on a floured surface roll the dough into a 12-inch round.
+Place on a parchment-lined baking sheet.
 Arrange peaches in a circular pattern on the dough leaving a 2 to 3-inch border of dough at the edges.

 I don’t recommend frozen peaches.
 They don’t have nearly enough flavor.
 If that’s all you have, then be sure to defrost the peaches completely and discard any liquid before using in the recipe.